Darebase: History

 The game appears to have been known originally as "bars", "base" or "prisoners' bars".
 One of the earliest known references dates from the early 14th century, when King Edward III of England issued an order prohibiting "barres" from being played in the avenues of the Palace of Westminster.

 An early description of Prisoner's Base, entitled De Ludo Gjitûcum Chudûni, was written by Thomas Hyde who described it as a game from Mesopotamia.
 It was published in 1767 under the name Prison-Base and Prisoners Base in Gregory Sharpe's book Syntagma dissertationum quas olim Thomas Hyde S.T.P. separatim edidit.
 In 1796, Hyde's playing rules have been extensively translated into German and published in Germany under the name Das Foppen und Fangen.
 Prisonners-Base in the game book Spiele zur Übung und Erholung des Körpers und Geistes by Johann Christoph Friedrich GutsMuths.

 John Byng, in a diary entry for 12 May 1794, refers to members of the Cheshire militia playing "their county game of prisoners bars which is a sport of mere agility, and speed and seemingly productive of quarrels: In my opinion it is far inferior to cricket, cudgel-playing and many other provincial sports....
 For lightness and to prevent being touch'd by an adversary – they strip themselves almost naked."

 Joseph Strutt, writing in 1801, makes clear that there were variant local versions:

 A correspondent writing to The Times in 1830 commented: "Until about 20 or 30 years ago, the fields around London, Marylebone-fields, the Long-fields, Spa-fields, &c., were alive with players at cricket, trap-ball, foot-ball, prisoners' base, and other healthful and inspiriting amusements."

 The alternative name "Chevy Chace" is derived from the traditional "Ballad of Chevy Chase", and the semi-legendary battle on the Anglo-Scottish border that it supposedly commemorates.
 G. R. Sims in 1906 described Chevy Chace as "a form of prisoners' base in which one unit of a 'side' is captured and held to ransom until a comrade rescues him".

 A street scene photographed in Blue Eye, Missouri in c.1916 was allegedly taken during a local game of darebase.

+Outside of the West

+In India, a similar game is known as Gella-Chutt (transl. "the king escaped") or Sita Udhar ("Sita is over there"), in which the game represents the struggle of a king's guards to rescue him, or represents the scene from the Ramayana in which Sita is saved from the demons of Lanka.